cluis-lopez/Distributed-DB/README.md

 - Recall objects by id or by simple search (using String fields only in first release).
 - No updates allowed.
 Retrieve the object, modify fields, then replace the original
 - Rest API to synchronize datasets between database servers
-- Many Master-2-Many Slaves architecture.
+- Many-Master-2-Many-Slaves architecture.
 Single Master, many slaves in first release
+- Easy to dockerize